princefishthrower/chrisfrew.in/src/content/blog/extending-react-types-for-children-as-a-function/index.md

 </GenericSorter>
 ```

 The only reference to the `IFooBarItem` is as the type passed into the `GenericSorter`, which is anyway in the parent component, and the typing itself and never enters or affects the logic of `GenericSorter`!
-Yay! :smile:
+Yay! 😊

 Also note that because of the way we designed `PropsWithChildrenFunction`, our renderer component couldn't have something like `otherProp={item.otherProp}` because we know explicitly that item _must_ take on the type `IFooBarItem`, and `IFooBarItem` only has properties `foo` and `bar`!
-Double yay! :smile: :smile:
+Double yay! 😊 😊

 # But...
 There's a Composition Issue Here...